-- 1. The complete unit consists of two major subassemblies: the field and the armature/hub assembly. - 2.
+- 1. The complete unit consists of two major subassemblies: the rotor/field assembly and the armature/hub assembly.
+The armature/hub assembly may be disassembled depending on how the clutch was ordered. - 2.
 If the armature and hub are not assembled, the armature should be placed on a flat surface with the working face down.
 With the hub flange up, align the spline in the hub with the spline in the armature (figure 1).
 Then press the hub down into the armature.
 Care should be taken not to cock the hub.
 Turn the assembly over and push the armature down over the hub until the armature contacts the hub flange (figure 2).